In early 2009 the Commission completed a project about the legal recognition of sex in documents and government records.

-The Concluding Paper of this project identifies some problems with the existing systems for recognising sex identity in documents and government records.
-It also makes recommendations for changing the system and provides options for implementing these changes.
+The Concluding Paper of this project identified some problems with the existing systems for recognising sex identity in documents and government records.
+It also made recommendations for changing the system and provides options for implementing these changes.

 - View the paper

 - Media Release: Sex and gender: not always a simple key to identification (17 March 2009)

 The Commission created an online blog to involve the sex and gender diverse community in the development of recommendations regarding the legal recognition of sex.
 The blog closed on 5 December 2008.

 - High Court rules "Gender Characteristics" are to be considered from a social perspective